nus-cs2113-AY2122S2/tp/docs/team/alanlowzies.md

 ### Contributions to the User Guide (UG)
 1. Wrote the guide on [creating a new workout](../UserGuide.md#create-a-workout-workout-new).
 2. Wrote the informational section on [WerkIt!'s local storage structure](../UserGuide.md#werkits-local-storage-information).
-3. Wrote the [Quick Start Guide](../UserGuide.md#quick-start-guide) section, which guides the user on the necessary prerequisites to download and the steps to get it running on the user's computer.
-   - Includes a list of recommended OSes, their versions, and the terminals to use for each OS.
+3. Wrote the [Quick Start Guide](../UserGuide.md#quick-start-guide) section, which includes a list of recommended terminals to use for each OS.
 4. Wrote the [frequently asked questions](../UserGuide.md#frequently-asked-questions-faq) section.

 ### Contributions to the Developer Guide (DG)